Military accident claims

 We work closely with case managers, medical experts and approved to make sure a tailored programme is put in place and an immediate needs assessment is undertaken as soon as possible so that treatment can begin without delay.

-What if I need to pay for treatment, adaptations or other things to aid my recovery before the case has settled?
+How do I pay for treatment, adaptations or other things to aid my recovery before the case has settled?

 Where we've proved that the other side was partly or fully to blame for your injuries, we can obtain financial assistance in the form of 'interim payments'.
 These are payments which are made to you before your case reaches settlement.